The free 15-minute test shows your IQ band and strongest cognitive domain — the numbers this article keeps referring to.

 | Cost per Candidate | $15-50 | $200-500 | $100-300 | $50-100 |

 *When properly validated and job-related.
-Source: Schmidt & Hunter (1998), Journal of Applied Psychology
+Source: Schmidt & Hunter (1998), Psychological Bulletin.
+These are the 1998 coefficients; see the correction below for current estimates.

 Average cost of a single bad hire at mid-level positions